EgoPvP/SaltyNUI/README.md

 - Copy the Folder into your ressources/ folder
 - Add `ensure saltynui` to your server.cfg and make sure the NUI is started AFTER SaltyChat.

+On the Basic Installation SaltyNUI only gets triggered when u mute your Microphone.
+To get triggered when Player is in Wrong Server/Channel or isnt even Online you need the Advanced Installation!

 ### Advanced Installation
-- Open the SaltyChat solution in VS
+- Open the SaltyChat C# solution in VS
 - Open SaltyClient/VoiceManager.cs
 - Goto Line ~530 and add
 ```c#